-taste safe cooked playdough.
+Taste safe cooked playdough.
 This is a recipe I follow the measurements on.
 Being a cooked playdough it lasts an incredible amount of time as long as it is in a closed/airtight container.
-Ziplock bags are ok, but I prefer lidded containers like: glad, ziplock.
+Ziplock bags are ok, but lidded containers are best.
 One down side is the color of this dough will always be a bit on the brown side as it is a cook flour and has vanilla in it.
 I never cared and either have any of the many children that have used this dough in my program.

 This dough can be adapted for color (food coloring), scent (spices or essential oils) and even some texture if you add in botanicals – I prefer dried like: lavender, rose petals. [botanicals and essential oils removes the taste safe].
 I always encourage children not to put anything into their mouths outside of our snack and lunch times.

 - 1 Tablespoon alum (used for pickling – in spices area), can substitute cream of tartar

 - 2 Tablespoons vanilla